June 4, 2019

 You’ve signed a contract with a primary wholesaler that you’re happy with.
 But then, you find you need a medication they don’t have on hand.
 Do you have a qualified backup supplier you can count on?

-Your GPO should not just establish a relationship with a primary supplier.
+Your group purchasing organization should not just establish a relationship with a primary supplier.
 To ensure price protections and reliable service, having a secondary supplier in your back pocket is crucial.

 Like your primary supplier, your backup should be VAWD-certified so you know the products are meeting the strictest standards and coming directly from the manufacturer.

-The relationship with your GPO shouldn’t end once you’ve secured a great contract for a primary and backup supplier.
+The relationship with your group purchasing organization shouldn’t end once you’ve secured a great contract for a primary and backup supplier.

 In addition to dogged negotiations, a GPO should also have metrics on hand and advanced technology to help you make the best decisions in your buying.